How to Become a Chef

 In my eyes the most effective and efficient way to get into the foodservice industry is through a program that fuses the ‘school of hard knocks’ with culinary school.
 In fact, in my seven years teaching culinary arts at traditional schools, I always wondered why culinary schools didn’t partner with industry chefs to create hybrid programs like this.
-I felt so strongly about it that I founded CulinaryLab, which does just that.
+I felt so strongly about it that I founded CulinaryLab®, which does just that.
 We accept a limited number of students into our programs each quarter, and pair each of them with a chef mentor.
-Students spend nearly 500 hours learning at CulinaryLab, while at the same time gaining industry experience apprenticing under their mentor.
-By the time they graduate they have spent more than 1,500 hours apprenticing in a notable restaurant.
+Students spend nearly 500 hours learning at CulinaryLab®, while at the same time gaining industry experience apprenticing under their mentor.
+By the time they graduate they have spent at least 1,000 hours apprenticing in a notable restaurant.
 To me, this just makes logical sense.
 I think more trades will turn to programs like this in the years to come.

 My Two Cents